 Immunology; Chief Scientific Officer

-Dr. Patrice Hugo obtained his Ph.D. in Experimental Medicine/Immunology at McGill University and completed post-doctoral fellowships in Immunology at the Walter Elisa Hall Institute in Australia, and at the Howard Hughes Medical Institute in Denver, Colorado.
+Dr. Patrice Hugo obtained his Ph.D. in Experimental Medicine/Immunology at McGill University and completed 5 years of post-doctoral fellowships in Immunology at the Walter Elisa Hall Institute in Australia, and at the Howard Hughes Medical Institute in Denver, Colorado.
 He then became a Principal Investigator leading the T-lymphocyte Unit at the Montreal Clinical Research Institute with academic appointments at McGill University and Montreal University.
 Throughout his academic work, Dr. Hugo focused on T-lymphocyte differentiation, self-tolerance induction, and leukemogenesis.
 He worked at PROCREA BioSciences and Caprion as Chief Scientific Officer and Executive Vice President R&D, respectively.
 Dr. Hugo was assigned as Chief Scientific Officer at Clearstone Central Laboratories later acquired by LabCorp and became Associate Vice President and Chief Scientist at LabCorp/Covance Central Laboratories Division.
 Dr. Patrice Hugo joined Q2 Solutions as Chief Scientific Officer where he currently leads the global scientific strategy and is responsible for the medical affairs and scientific activities of the Central Laboratories, and the Specialty Testing Centers of Excellence worldwide including Expression Analysis Genomics, Vaccine, Biomarkers and BioAnalytical/ADME laboratories.
 Dr. Hugo has more than 75 peer-reviewed scientific publications.
 He also played an active role in a number of industry organizations, including being a member of the Board of Directors for Personalized Medicine Partnership for Cancer in Quebec, and the Steering Committee for the Biomarker Factory.
 He is also a member of the American Society of Clinical Oncology (ASCO) and the Society for Immunotherapy of Cancer (SITC).

 Patrick Hurban, Ph.D. is senior director and global head of Translational Genomics at Q2 Solutions.
 In this role, he is responsible for the identification and implementation of new genomic capabilities, encompassing bioinformatics and wet-laboratory methods, as well as the development and validation of genomic assays to support research and clinical programs.
 These include broad-based screening assays, such as exome and RNA sequencing, to highly focused expression, genotyping and sequencing assay panels that target a smaller number of genes.